nasa/fprime-examples/FlightExamples/ExternalLibraryIntegration/pattern-sdd.md

 FetchContent_MakeAvailable(etl)
 ```

-In the `fprime-examples` repository, this is done at the project level in the [project.cmake](../project.cmake) file.
-This allows any module in the project to use the `etl` library.
+In the `fprime-examples` repository, this is done in [ExternalLibraryIntegration/CMakeLists.txt](https://github.com/nasa/fprime-examples/tree/devel/FlightExamples/ExternalLibraryIntegration/CMakeLists.txt) file.
+This allows any module within the ExternalLibraryIntegration module to use `etl` library.
+If the library is only needed by a single component, it is also acceptable to place the `FetchContent` code directly in that component's `CMakeLists.txt` file.
+If the library is needed at the project level, it is best to place the `FetchContent` code in the root `project.cmake` file.

 ##### Step 2: Set the library as a dependency of the module